Teradata/python-driver/README.md

 At the present time, the driver offers the following features.

-* Supported for use with Teradata Database 16.10 and later releases.
+* Supported for use with Teradata database 16.20 and later releases.
 * COP Discovery.
 * Laddered Concurrent Connect.
-* HTTPS/TLS connections with Teradata SQL Engine 16.20.53.30 and later.
+* HTTPS/TLS connections with Teradata database 16.20.53.30 and later.
 * Encrypted logon using the `TD2`, `JWT`, `LDAP`, `KRB5` (Kerberos), or `TDNEGO` logon mechanisms.
 * Data encryption governed by central administration, or enabled via the `encryptdata` connection parameter.
 * Unicode character data transferred via the UTF8 session character set.
 * Auto-commit for ANSI and TERA transaction modes.
-* 1 MB rows supported with Teradata Database 16.0 and later.
+* Result set row size up to 1 MB.
 * Multi-statement requests that return multiple result sets.
 * Most JDBC escape syntax.
 * Parameterized SQL requests with question-mark parameter markers.